datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Discovery consists of seeing what everybody has seen and thinking what nobody else has thought. - Jonathan Swift
+    ## The beginning of knowledge is the discovery of something we do not understand. - Frank Herbert

 ![](assets/footer.svg)